-The main purpose of engagement is to provide a means to communicate with stakeholders who could potentially be impacted by the project, and it is important to allow for involvement and engagement of these stakeholders in the early stages of the project.
+The main purpose of engagement is to provide a means to communicate with stakeholders who could potentially be impacted by the project.
+Gensource views engagement as a key element to allow for the involvement of these stakeholders in the early stages of the project.
 The following are key objectives of the engagement effort: